wolfSSL/wolfBoot/docs/firmware_image.md

 ## Firmware image header

 Each (signed) firmware image is prepended with a fixed-size **image header**, containing useful information about the firmware.
-The **image header** is padded to fit in 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
-This ensures that the bootloader can relocate the vector table before chain-loading the firmware the interrupt continue to work properly after the boot is complete.
+The exact size of the **image header** depends on the size of the image digest and signature, which depend on the algorithms/key sizes used.
+Larger key sizes will result in a larger image header.
+The size of the image header is determined by the build system and provided to the application code in the `IMAGE_HEADER_SIZE` macro.
+The size of the generated image header is also output by the keytools during the signing operation.
+The **image header** data is padded out to the next multiple of 256B, in order to guarantee that the entry point of the actual firmware is stored on the flash starting from a 256-Bytes aligned address.
+This ensures that the bootloader can relocate the vector table before chain-loading the firmware so interrupts continue to work properly after the boot is complete.
+When porting wolfBoot to a platform that doesn't use wolfBoot's
+Makefile-based build system, extra care should be taken to ensure `IMAGE_HEADER_SIZE` is set to a value that matches the output of the wolfBoot `sign` key tool.

 ![Image header](png/image_header.png)

-*The image header is stored at the beginning of the slot and the actual firmware image starts 256 Bytes after it*
+*The image header is stored at the beginning of the slot and the actual firmware image starts `IMAGE_HEADER_SIZE` Bytes after it*

 ### Image header: Tags